-Alekseeva, T.A., Lebovka, N.I., Gun'ko, V.M., Strashko, V.V. and Mikhalovsky, S.V.
-(2004) Characteristics of interfacial water affected by proteins adsorbed on activated carbon Journal of colloid and interface science, 278 (2). pp. 333-341.Full text not available from this repository.
+Alekseeva, T.A., Lebovka, N.I., Gun'ko, V.M., Strashko, V.V. and Mikhalovsky, Sergey (2004) Characteristics of interfacial water affected by proteins adsorbed on activated carbon Journal of Colloid and Interface Science, 278 (2). pp. 333-341.Full text not available from this repository.

 The influence of proteins (bovine serum albumin, BSA, and mouse γ-globulin, IgG) physically adsorbed or covalently attached via coupling with N-cyclohexyl-N′-(2-morpholinoethyl) carbodiimide methyl-p-toluenesulfonate, CMC, to the surface of activated carbon SCN (spherical carbon with nitrogen) on the mobility of interfacial water molecules was studied by means of 1H NMR spectroscopy with freezing-out of bulk water at 180<T<273 K. Relaxation processes in the interfacial non-freezing water were investigated measuring transverse time t2 of proton relaxation dependence on the presence of proteins and CMC.
 The distribution function of activation free energy of relaxation (with a maximum at 20–22 kJ/mol) was calculated for the protein–water–carbon systems using a regularization procedure and the relationships between t2 and the amounts of the interfacial water unfrozen at T<250 K assuming the Arrhenius-type dependence for t2−1 on temperature.
 The state of unfrozen water in pores of SCN shows that the low temperature relaxation processes occur in narrow pores with half-width X<1.5 nm.